bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 - Batch or pooled calling -- This calls all samples simultaneously by feeding them to the variant caller.
-This works for smaller batch sizes (< 50 samples) as memory requirements becoming limiting in larger pools.
+This works for smaller batch sizes (< 50 samples) as memory requirements become limiting in larger pools.
 This is the default approach taken when you specify a ``variantcaller`` in the :ref:`variant-config` configuration.

-- Joint calling -- This calls samples independently, then combines them together into a single callset by integrated the individual calls.
+- Joint calling -- This calls samples independently, then combines them together into a single callset by integrating the individual calls.
 This scales to larger population sizes by avoiding the computational bottlenecks of pooled calling.
 Specifying a ``jointcaller`` along with the appropriate ``variantcaller`` in the :ref:`variant-config` configuration enables this::